SDU-eScience/UCloud/provider-integration/im2/docs/src/slurm/file-management.md

 <figcaption>

 Donna is a member of three different projects.
 Each project has its own set of drives.
 Each drive is mapped to a specific folder on the HPC system's filesystem.
-Keep in mind that only _managed_ providers have a concept of projects.

 The colored square next to each project indicate the color of the corresponding arrows.